sifat120/MicroManager/README.md

 # MicroManager
- MicroManager app that keeps track of assignments
+ An app that manages your assignments, creates schedules and keeps track of your assingments for you